AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-analytics.md

 * Be familiar with and have access to Adobe Analytics.

 * Have at least one test/dev report suite ID.
-If you don't have a test/dev report suite that you can use for this tutorial, [please create one](https://experienceleague.adobe.com/en/docs/analytics/admin/manage-report-suites/new-report-suite/t-create-a-report-suite).
+If you don't have a test/dev report suite that you can use for this tutorial, [please create one](https://experienceleague.adobe.com/en/docs/analytics/admin/admin-tools/manage-report-suites/c-new-report-suite/t-create-a-report-suite).

 * Complete the earlier lessons in the Initial Configuration and Tags Configuration sections of this tutorial.

 ## Configure the datastream

 Platform Web SDK sends data from your website to Platform Edge Network.
-Your datastream then tells Platform Edge Network to which Adobe Analytics report suites your data should forwarded.
+Your datastream then tells Platform Edge Network to which Adobe Analytics report suites your data should be sent.

 1. Go to [Data Collection](https://experience.adobe.com/#/data-collection){target="blank"} interface
 1. On the left navigation, select **[!UICONTROL Datastreams]**